warehouse design and layout

 • Location Matters: Place the loading and unloading zones near the shipping and receiving doors.
 This minimizes the distance goods need to travel and reduces the chances of congestion.

-• Well-defined zones: Mark loading and unloading areas with floor markings and signage.
+• Well-Defined Zones: Mark loading and unloading areas with floor markings and signage.
 Choose specific areas for different types of shipments (inbound, outbound, etc.), and ensure employees are aware of these zones.

 • Efficient Handling Equipment: Invest in appropriate material handling equipment such as forklifts, pallet jacks, pallet racks, and conveyors to hurry the movement of goods.
 Maintain and service this equipment to prevent breakdowns and delays.